official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 125 Letter Cannon to Owen, 14 March 2003, ‘Iraq: Prime Minister’s Conversation with President Chirac, 14 March’.

-36

-The Report of the Iraq Inquiryresolution 1441, “provided that it excluded these options”.
+resolution 1441, “provided that it excluded these options”.
 President Chirac “suggested that the UNMOVIC work programme might provide a way forward.
 France was prepared to look at reducing the 120 day timeframe it envisaged.”